Paying premium has its perks.

 Optus NBN review

-Optus offers plenty of perks and bonuses, such as football streaming (Optus Sport), a TV set-top box bundle (Fetch) and earned the top spot for consistency in ACCC’s Measuring Broadband Australia program (February 2020).
-But you pay a premium for those features, and overall, Optus NBN suffers the same low customer satisfaction as every major telco.
+Optus' NBN plans offer plenty of perks, bonuses, bells and whistles, but it's not all sunshine and rainbows.
+The provider has been a consistent performer when it comes to the ACCC's Measuring Broadband Australia program, but you do pay a premium for those speeds and overall, Optus NBN suffers the same low customer satisfaction as every major telco.

 Optus has always maintained a tight balance of quality and price.
 Almost as expensive as Telstra, with a large mobile network and appealing bonuses to back it up.
 But with the rollout of the NBN and more internet providers in Australia than ever before, it's worth re-evaluating the value of a premium provider like Optus.